Begriffsschrift: The calculus in Frege's work

 The main results of the third chapter, titled "Parts from a general series theory," concern what is now called the ancestral of a relation R. "a is an R-ancestor of b" is written "aR*b".

-Frege applied the results from the Begriffsschrifft, including those on the ancestral of a relation, in his later work The Foundations of Arithmetic.
+Frege applied the results from the Begriffsschrift, including those on the ancestral of a relation, in his later work The Foundations of Arithmetic.
 Thus, if we take xRy to be the relation y = x + 1, then 0R*y is the predicate "y is a natural number."
 (133) says that if x, y, and z are natural numbers, then one of the following must hold: x < y, x = y, or y < x.
 This is the so-called "law of trichotomy".

-Philosophy

 Influence on other works

 For a careful recent study of how the Begriffsschrift was reviewed in the German mathematical literature, see Vilko (1998).
 Some reviewers, especially Ernst Schröder, were on the whole favorable.
 All work in formal logic subsequent to the Begriffsschrift is indebted to it, because its second-order logic was the first formal logic capable of representing a fair bit of mathematics and natural language.

 Some vestige of Frege's notation survives in the "turnstile" symbol $\vdash$ derived from his "Urteilsstrich" (judging/inferring stroke) │ and "Inhaltsstrich" (i.e. content stroke) ──.
 Frege used these symbols in the Begriffsschrift in the unified form ├─ for declaring that a proposition is true.
 In his later "Grundgesetze" he revises slightly his interpretation of the ├─ symbol.

 In "Begriffsschrift" the "Definitionsdoppelstrich" (i.e. definition double stroke) │├─ indicates that a proposition is a definition.
 Furthermore, the negation sign $\neg$ can be read as a combination of the horizontal Inhaltsstrich with a vertical negation stroke.
 This negation symbol was reintroduced by Arend Heyting in 1930 to distinguish intuitionistic from classical negation.
 It also appears in Gerhard Gentzen's doctoral dissertation.

 In the Tractatus Logico Philosophicus, Ludwig Wittgenstein pays homage to Frege by employing the term Begriffsschrift as a synonym for logical formalism.

 Frege's 1892 essay, "On Sense and Reference," recants some of the conclusions of the Begriffsschrifft about identity (denoted in mathematics by the "=" sign).
 In particular, he rejects the "Begriffsschrift" view that the identity predicate expresses a relationship between names, in favor of the conclusion that it expresses a relationship between the objects that are denoted by those names.

 Editions

-Gottlob Frege.
-Begriffsschrift: eine der arithmetischen nachgebildete Formelsprache des reinen Denkens.
-Halle an der Saale: Verlag von Louis Nebert, 1879.
+Also available from the Center for Retrospective Digitization.